 Making biweekly payments doesn’t increase the amount you are applying towards your debt each month, it simply splits that one monthly payment into two payments applied every two weeks.
 This equals out to 26 half payments – or 13 full payments made each year, compared to 12 full payments made on a monthly payment plan.

 It might seem strange that such a minor change could have any kind of significant impact on debt, but there are plenty of reasons why this is a great way to go about it.

-It applies an extra payment each year to your debt
+Apply an extra payment toward your debt

-This plan allows you to apply one extra payment each year to your debt – without feeling the financial impact.
+This plan allows you to apply an extra payment each year to your debt – without feeling the financial impact.
 One extra payment each year takes a big chunk out of the total amount of interest paid while also cutting down the repayment time.

 Here’s an example:

 Biweekly payments, on the other hand, would lower the total amount paid to $22,709 and the repayment period would be only 5 years, 11 months.
-So not only would you save over $1,000 in interest, but you’d also be debt free 9 months earlier.
+So not only would you save over $1,000 in interest, but you’d also be debt-free 9 months earlier.